BuildWithMatija

 • Custom data modeling

-• Tenant-aware permissions
+• Tenant-aware permissions and scoped access control

 • Shared global collections